barbarae/com.pogstone.fancyparticipantsearch/README.md

   - Includes age of the participant.
 (You can control the date used to calculate the age, such as using Sept.
 1 for school/youth events. )

-Version info: I have tested this successfully under version 4.2.x and 4.3.x.
+Version info: I have tested this successfully under CiviCRM versions 4.2.x and 4.3.x.

 Installation Steps: